Brunaventurini/babynames/README.md

 ## Data Sources

 The data used in this project was collected from multiple sources, including public records and official databases.
 The information includes the most popular names given to newborns in the USA between 2011 and 2019.
 The dataset is divided into various categories, including year, ethnicity, name, and gender.
-The specific sources used for data collection are outlined in the `data_sources.md` file.

 ## Data Processing